petioptrv/cpp-exchange/README.md

 - [ ] Check where is the order priority attribute used.
   - I suspect it's to return the information to the user.
-- [ ] Check how are price levels made non-hackable.
 - [ ] Currently, the price levels iterate over the orders linked-list to find the order to cancel.
   - This needs to be made faster using a hash map at some point in the process.
   - The book uses a map of client-ID to client-order-ids map (i.e. client_map\[cid\]\[coid\]).
     - This approach puts the onus on the client to keep track of the IDs they have used in the range of allotted IDs
       - This is actually quite common, and I wonder if this speeds up the process for real exchanges too....
+- [x] Check how are price levels made non-hackable.
+  - The book's implementation is hackable (see [below](#price-hack)).
 - [x] Verify why is the pointer to previous order important.
   - It's used to be able to easily add an order to the end of the queue (i.e. using the pointer to previous order of the top order).

 ## To Investigate / Profile